cloudone-tools/Cloud_one_G-Nat-Gateway-guide/README.md

-this guideis for how to setup cloud one workload (Deep secuurity as service) with Nat gateway in AWS
+>This guide for how to setup cloud one workload (Deep secuurity as service) with Nat gateway in AWS
+>
+>The following document is not officially supported by Trendmicro.